 If a type of cancer is not listed under Compassionate Allowances Conditions for automatic rapid review, the child’s cancer will need to meet the requirements that are listed in the Social Security Administration’s Blue Book in order to qualify for SSI benefits.
 The Blue Book is a listing of physical and mental impairments that the Social Security Administration uses to determine disability.
 The listings for some types of cancers are very technical, so it’s best to confirm with your child’s oncologist whether he or she meets the criteria in the listing.

-SSI benefits are designed to lend assistance to families with limited resources.
+When determining how much SSI benefits your child may receive, it’s important to note that SSI benefits for children are designed to lend assistance to families with limited resources.
 In order to qualify, your household income cannot exceed the income cap set by the Social Security Administration.
 The current income limits are based on earned versus unearned income and how many adults and children are in the household.
 These limits may vary by state.

-To apply for SSI benefits, applicants will need to submit all of the child’s medical records, hospital bills, and doctors’ notes along with their application.
+To apply for SSI benefits for a child, applicants will need to submit all of the child’s medical records, hospital bills, and doctors’ notes along with their application.
 Hospital social workers can assist with this process.
 Applicants will also need to submit their W-2s, most recent tax returns, pay stubs, and any other proof of income.
-Applicants are not required to consult an attorney to apply for SSI benefits.
+Applicants are not required to consult an attorney to apply for SSI benefits for children.

-Applications can be submitted online or in-person at your local Social Security Administration office.
+Child SSI applications can be submitted online or in-person at your local Social Security Administration office.
 (Check with your local office prior to making an appointment to ensure COVID restrictions are lifted).
-The SSA employees can help you file the claim for benefits and submit all of your documentation.
+The SSA employees can help you file the claim for benefits and submit all of the documentation for your child’s SSI application.

 At Solving Kids’ Cancer, we believe that a cancer diagnosis should never limit a child’s ability to thrive — regardless of their circumstances.
 In partnership with the childhood cancer community across the globe, we’re dedicated to providing support and resources for breakthrough treatment options to cure children with the most fatal childhood cancers.